 “They didn’t say.
 They want to meet tonight.”
-She stuck the badge in her pocket and stopped to run distracted fingers through her bangs.
+She stuck her badge in her pocket and stopped to run distracted fingers through her bangs.
 “I’m sure it’s a joke.”

 “A cruel one.”
-Sarah’s voice was soft but her eyes narrowed in suspicion.
+Sarah’s eyes narrowed in suspicion.
 “You’re not going?
 That’s how people get killed!”

 “To meet some stranger by myself?
 Are you kidding?
 Give me some credit!”

-She moved to the door.
-Sarah followed her through it, then down the sidewalk to the parking lot.
-Katelina stopped to dig through her purse, searching for the familiar pack of cigarettes, but Sarah gently reminded her, “You quit.”
+Katelina headed for the door and Sarah followed her through it, then down the sidewalk to the parking lot.
+Katelina stopped to dig through her purse, searching for the familiar pack of cigarettes, when Sarah gently reminded her, “You quit.”

 “Oh, right.”
 Katelina managed a sick smile and resigned herself.